NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Ross Blacklock, DT, TCU

-The Packers must get higher at 3-Four finish round Kenny Clark to enhance their run protection.
+The Packers have to get higher at 3-Four finish round Kenny Clark to enhance their run protection.
 Blacklock (6-4, 309 kilos) would deliver physicality and extra youthful playmaking juice to Mike Pettine’s rotation.

 31. San Francisco 49ers (13-3)